fj-serrano/Get_SRP_metadata_python/README.md

 - The user specifies additional columns to include.
 Only existing columns are included.
 - The DataFrame is exported to a tab-separated `.tsv` file including the fixed and selected columns.
-- The output is saved with the filename based on the first value in the `SRA Study` column.
+- The output is saved with the filename based on the `SRA Study`.

 ---